-The WaterRower Club Rowing Machine is unlike most of the rowing machine on the market given its water generated resistance.
+The WaterRower Club Rowing Machine is unlike most of the other rowing machines on the market given its water generated resistance.

 Not only is it different in its resistance type, but it also differs in its design being constructed of wood.